Office: Kimbrough 258

-Karen Savage completed masters and doctoral degrees in collaborative piano at The Juilliard School under full scholarship.
-She also holds a masters degree in piano performance from Juilliard, a bachelor's degree from the University of Victoria, and performance diplomas from the Victoria and Toronto conservatories.
+Karen Savage completed master’s and doctoral degrees in collaborative piano at The Juilliard School under full scholarship and as a C. V. Starr Doctoral Fellow.
+She also holds a master’s degree in piano performance from Juilliard, a bachelor's degree from the University of Victoria, and performance diplomas from the Victoria and Toronto conservatories.
 Her major teachers include Yoheved Kaplinsky, Jonathan Feldman, Samuel Sanders, Margo Garrett, Robin Wood, Winifred Wood, and Edward Parker.
 She was the graduate teaching assistant in Juilliard's Collaborate Piano department, as well as the studio pianist for Heidi Castleman at Juilliard, the Aspen Music Festival, and Perlman Music Program.

 Currently Assistant Professor at Washington State University's School of Music, she teaches piano and chamber music and coordinates accompanying.
 Her piano students have been medalists at regional and state competitions.
 Committed to education, Karen Savage has adjudicated and given workshops for Music Teachers National Association events in Alaska, Nevada, Idaho, Oregon, and throughout Washington.